rust-lang/book/src/ch13-00-functional-features.md

 sums that are less than 100, and then finally, take the first five of those numbers.
 Finally, `sum` will add up all of the numbers into one last number.
-This is kind of a silly calculation, but it shows off a few different iterator adaptors, you can do all kinds of things!
+This is kind of a silly calculation, but it shows off a few different iterator adaptors.
+You can do all kinds of things!
 Check the documentation of `Iterator` to see them all.
 Some crates you may use in the ecosystem might add even more adaptors as well.